How To Choose New Flooring Like A Pro!

 Sorona, also known as Triexta or PTT was developed by DuPont™.
 It is a polymer derived from corn.
 It is said to have the best anti-stain properties and cleans easier than any other fiber.
 They also say it is very durable.

 Either way, Sorona may be the fiber you need for your home and stain resistance is your main concern.
 Bear in mind, I would not suggest this fiber for those with heavy foot- traffic applications, especially if you expect your new carpet to last more than 10 years.

-Sorona™ to be manufactured at a comparable cost to Nylon.
-Mohawk™ has a line of carpet styles using the Sorona fiber and they have branded it and call it Smartstrand®TM.
+Mohawk Industries, a well-known carpet manufacturer, has a line of carpet styles made with the Sorona / Triexta fiber and they have branded it Smartstrand®.

 Sorona and Smartstrand Carpet Fibers

 Sorona has been around for many years now, do you think it is as good a fiber as they claim it is?

 This is true with any carpet no matter what fiber it is

 made of.
 This means having

 enough face-weight, pile density and adequate tuft-twist to meet or exceed your